5uie/website/_posts/2022-05-01-GitChangeName.md

 ## Fix

-**Note of caution: It will change all the commit SHA1s.**
+*Note of caution: This script will change SHA1s for all previous commits.*

 Create a shell script with +x permissions

 ```
 #!/bin/sh

-git filter-branch --env-filter '
+git filter-branch -f --env-filter '

 an="$GIT_AUTHOR_NAME"
 am="$GIT_AUTHOR_EMAIL"